kovzol/geogebra-discovery/README.md

 and ready to try by anyone, and close to being integrated into GeoGebra shortly.
 It is planned that each feature, after made stable, will be added to the official version of GeoGebra as well.

-Technically speaking, GeoGebra Discovery is based on the freely available [GitHub sources of GeoGebra](https://github.com/geogebra/geogebra).
+Technically speaking, GeoGebra Discovery is based on the freely available [GitHub sources of GeoGebra](https://github.com/geogebra/geogebra) which is maintained by the [GeoGebra Team](https://www.geogebra.org/team).
 We maintain a [fork](https://github.com/kovzol/geogebra) for revision control of the extensions.
 In addition, this web page have the following purposes:
 * For end users, we point to the software packages that make possible to install and run GeoGebra Discovery on your computer.